betrusted-io/betrusted-io.github.io/dev-plan.md

 ## Plan

 The final vision of betrusted is a much larger project than can be accomplished in a single product generation.
-To meet the physical tamper resistance goals, the enclave SoC should be full custom silicon.
-However, spinning full custom silicon without comprehensive application-level and user-level validation is extremely risky.
+In an ideal world, the project would encompass technologies that facilitate end-user verification of custom silicon.
+However, this vision might be a few years out; until then, our strategy is develop a system that operates inside an FPGA that can be self-sealed via on-chip eFuses.

 Thus the general strategy is to take a three-step approach to system development: